Apsurt/aocenv/README.md

 ### 1. Installation

-First, clone the repository and set up the Python environment.
+First, fork the repository.
+Then clone it and set up the Python environment.

 ```bash
 # Clone your forked repository